zxnga/Transformer-TSF/README.md

 1. **Prepare your dataset:** Ensure it follows the [Dataset Structure](#dataset-structure) mentioned above.

 2. **Define a configuration for the Transformer:** Update any hyperparameters as needed, https://huggingface.co/docs/transformers/v4.49.0/en/model_doc/time_series_transformer#transformers.TimeSeriesTransformerConfig.
-3. Follow the example in example.ipynb for training
+3. Follow the example in examples:
+   - `train_test.ipyng`: training and evaluating the model
+   - `loss_monitoring.ipyng`: monitor the forecast loss during inference to detect distribution shift
+   - `classifier.ipyng`: train classifier on Transfomer's latent space
 4. Use inference.py functions for inference helper class in production settings

 Note: TimeSeriesTransformerForPrediction doesn't allow feat_dynamic_real